whamcloud/Online-Help/docs/Install_Guide/guide.md

 Lustre file system usage, performance metrics, events, and errors at the Lustre level.
 Please contact Intel® for more information.

-Intel® Manager for Lustre\* software is a part of the Intel® EE for Lustre\* software product.
+Manager for Lustre\* software is a part of the Intel® EE for Lustre\* software product.

 What is Management Mode?
 ------------------------

-The Intel® Manager for Lustre\* software lets you create and manage new high-availability (HA) Lustre file systems from its GUI.
+The Manager for Lustre\* software lets you create and manage new high-availability (HA) Lustre file systems from its GUI.
 For each HA file system, the GUI and dashboard let you create, monitor, and manage all servers and their respective targets.
 The software lets you define failover servers to support HA.
-RAID-based fault tolerance for storage devices is implemented independent of Intel® Manager for Lustre\* software.
+RAID-based fault tolerance for storage devices is implemented independent of Manager for Lustre\* software.
 Software RAID (MDRAID) disk discovery is not supported.

-To provide robust HA support, Intel® Manager for Lustre\* software automatically configures Corosync and Pacemaker, and takes advantage of IPMI or PDUs to support server failover.
+To provide robust HA support, Manager for Lustre\* software automatically configures Corosync and Pacemaker, and takes advantage of IPMI or PDUs to support server failover.
 Note that Logical Volume Manager (LVM) is not supported in [Management